-If you are facing child pornography charges, call Chicago child porn defense attorney Gus Kostopoulos immediately.
+If you are facing child porn charges, call Chicago child pornography lawyer Gus Kostopoulos immediately.
 Gus is a former prosecutor with over 18 years experience in criminal law.
 Our legal team can help to ensure that your legal rights are protected.
 We will work with the prosecution to limit the damage and achieve the best possible outcome.
 Call (312) 883-4904 for a free consultation.

 Possessing, distributing, or producing child pornography has serious consequences.
 Allegations of child pornography are not taken lightly by law enforcement.
 If you are accused of a child porn related crime you could face prosecution by state, federal, and international agencies.
 Child pornography laws exist to protect children from the dangers associated with the porn industry, human sex trafficking, and prostitution.